Powered by SchoolDash

 Scalegate Road, Carlisle CA2 4NL

-Particular strengths include Sixth form, Environment, Destinations and Admissions.
-Relative weaknesses include Finances and Representation.
+Particular strengths include Environment.
+Relative weaknesses include Progress and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.